jupyter-server/enterprise_gateway/README.md

 ## NodeJS Client Example

 The following sample uses the new `jupyter-js-services` npm package to request a kernel from a kernel gateway and execute some code on it.
-You can find this sample in `etc/node_client_example` in this repo along with a `package.json` file that installs all the client dependencies.
+You can find this sample in `etc/node_client_example` in this repo along with a `package.json` file that installs all the client dependencies (i.e., run `npm install` then `node client.js`).

 ```
 var xmlhttprequest = require('xmlhttprequest');